bento143asf/nixos-dotfiles/README.md

 * Quickshell integration
 * Various desktop behavior tweaks

-**All Hyprland config is at only 1 file, maybe I'll change it later**.
+**The entire Hyprland configuration is currently contained in a single file.
+I may change this later.**

 ---